eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 When the kernel executes a softirq handler, it executes the `action` function with a pointer to the `softirq_action` action as its argument.
 The benefit of passing the entire structure is that it makes it easy to extend the data passed to the action by updating the `softirq_action` structure {% cite lkd -l 138 %}.

-A softirq never preempts another softirq: only an interrupts handler can preempt a softirq {% cite lkd -l 138 %}.
+A softirq never preempts another softirq: only an interrupt handler can preempt a softirq {% cite lkd -l 138 %}.

 A softirq needs to be marked before it will execute, known as _raising the softirq_.
 "Usually, an interrupt handler marks its softirq for execution before returning".
 Pending softirqs are checked for, and executed in the following places: